Redrot/redrot.github.io/research.md

 > w/ [Nate Harman](https://www.nateharman.com/)
 - Things relating to the noncommutative "tale of three spectra" and central generation
 - Noetherianity of [the (remixed) twisted cohomology ring](https://arxiv.org/abs/2509.00954)
+- Classification of thick subcategories of a block algebra $kGb$
+- Is the frame of smashing tensor-ideals spatial?
+(This is perhaps hard)

 ---